Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 The kind Spaniard drove on with Rich.
 We probably had a bit more than 2.0 kilometers left to go on day seven on the Camino Inglés.

-Final Stretch Along the E-1 on day seven of the English WayFinal Open Stretch Along the E-1
+Final Stretch Along the E-1 on day seven of the English WayFinal Open Stretch Along the AP-9

-It is a full 4.0 kilometers on the frontage lane by the E-1 until the Camino finally turns left, off and away from the highway!
+It is a full 4.0 kilometers on the frontage lane by the AP-9 until the Camino finally turns left, off and away from the highway!

 However, the hot and paved road we turned eastward onto wasn't much of an improvement.
 We put our heads down and slogged onward.
 You can see the industrial park on the outskirts of Sigüeiro ahead.
-We still had 2.0 left in day seven on the English Way!
+We still had 2.0 kilometers left to go on day seven of the English Way!

-After zig-zagging through some buildings, in 400 meters, the Camino turns right onto the long road through the industrial park.
+After zig-zagging through some buildings and after 400 meters, the Camino turns right onto the long road through the industrial park.
 Quite frankly, I didn't get the new route.
 This part contributed to a very boring day.
 The three of us remaining pilgrims collectively agreed that day seven is pretty much a boring day, all around!

 To pass the final, horribly hot stretch through this industrial area, we stated to sing stupid folk songs, from Ireland, Australia, England and of course the USA.
 We sang at the top of our lungs, "Waltzing Matilda" and "You Take the High Road, etc." It did lift our spirits, I must say!
 Other pilgrims passing us just smiled.